This segment is dedicated to my dad, who taught me almost everything that follows in the next 4 segments:

 This is insanely challenging.
 Make sure you have an accurate handgun (scoped preferably) and can shoot it well.
 Use hollow point ammo, as the short barrel has reduced energy levels.

 And finally, airguns…

 The best for last.
-I recommend a suppressed .25 pcp for hunting (even though I haven’t used one-feel free to attack my credibility ).
-Why is a superseded pcp airgun the best?
+I recommend a suppressed .22 or .25 pcp for hunting.
+Why is a supressed pcp airgun the best?
 It kills as good as any of the above, has the right balance of effectiveness and challenge, and most importantly, it is silent.
 You can miss, and the squirrel you shot at will not even notice.
 It’s simply amazing.

 I recommend going out in full camo, it gives you a little bit of an edge… sometimes.
 I have snuck up on squirrles in a gray t shirt and tan shorts several times.
 I also have had squirrles run off before I saw them while in full camo.
 Sometimes they’ll pay full attention to the least threat.
 Other times, they’ll be totally obvious to the most grim lead slinging danger you posess.
 On to the next topic….

 Camo?
 We can debate that, but I strongly suggest you have a quiet shoe… such as an old pair of tennis shoes.
 Granted, I’ve popped a few in flip flops or crocs while stalking through the undergrowth in my pajamas, but it’s more important to be quiet than concealed.
 If they hear you coming, they’ll be looking or hiding before you even show up.